scrapehero/zillow_real_estate/README.md

 # Zillow Real Estate Listing Scraper

 This script will scrape Zillow.com, an online real estate database to extract real estate listings available based on a zip code.
+If you would like to know more about this scraper you can check out out blog post at this link https://www.scrapehero.com/how-to-scrape-real-estate-listings-on-zillow-com-using-python-and-lxml/

 ## Getting Started